 Associations that offer student memberships have the opportunity to capture new members at the start of their careers.
 According to Marketing General’s 2020 Membership Marketing Report, 51% of associations offer a student membership, but only 17% of those students on average convert to full memberships once they graduate.
-Student member engagement is key component to retaining these memberships.
+Student member engagement is a key component to retaining these memberships.

 If you are an association that is seeing these kinds of low conversion and renewal rates, it’s time to explore ways that you might recruit these potential long-term members and meet your engagement goals.
 Here are a few tips for converting student members into lifetime members.

 Avoid reverting to stereotypes

 It can be tempting to paint younger generations with a broad brush and blame your low conversation rates on students themselves.
 Avoid this urge at all costs.

 Sure, we’ve all heard the stereotypes: Millennials are self-absorbed.
 Gen Z is obsessed with social media.
 Those kinds of generalizations gloss over the fact that these generations include millions of people, each with their own stories and pain points.

 Individuals graduating from college right now face a unique set of challenges when compared with generations before them, challenges that directly influence what they want and need from an association.
 Work to understand those challenges rather than dismiss them.

 The first step is talking (and listening) to your target audience.
 Don’t rely on assumptions.
 Do you have committees for students and young professionals?
 If so, seek feedback from them.
 Consider adding committees or forums where students and young professionals are represented if you don’t already have that in place.
 Just because someone doesn’t have a lot of experience doesn’t mean they can’t be a valuable volunteer asset.